sagemath/sage-archive-2023-02-01/src/doc/en/developer/reviewer_checklist.rst

 - **Look at the manuals**: Does the reference manual look okay?
-The changes may have typos that allow the documentation to build without apparent errors but that cause the output to be badly formatted.
+The changes may have typos that allow the documentation to build without apparent errors but that may cause badly formatted output or broken hyperlinks.

 - **Run the tests**: Do all doctests pass without errors?
 Unrelated components of Sage may be affected by the change.
 Check all tests in the whole library,